sudhirpatamsetti/CitirixITM/README.md

 ## Overview

-Manage Citrix ITM Openmix traffic with Datadog monitors and alerts.

 Connect Datadog to Citrix ITM Openmix to:

 * Manage traffic using the Datadog monitors to measure the health of routing endpoints